-Terms of Customer classification and suitability assessment
+Terms for Customer classification and for holding the suitability assessment

-Before concluding an agreement on rendering brokering services, in the classification process PKO BP Securities will assign the Customer to one of three categories that vary in terms of the investment protection level: non-professional customer (the highest level of protection), professional customer (moderate level of protection), or eligible counterparty (the lowest level of protection).
-Next, PKO BP Securities will hold a suitability assessment.
-A description of the terms of Customer classification and of conducting suitability assessments at PKO BP Securities is presented in Appendix 1 to this Information.
+Before concluding an agreement on rendering brokerage services, PKO BP Securities will assign the Customer to one of three categories within the scope of the classification process: non-professional customer, professional customer or eligible counterparty.
+Following that, PKO BP Securities will hold a suitability assessment.
+A description of the terms of Customer classification and of conducting the suitability assessments at PKO BP Securities is contained in Appendix no. 1 to this Information.